flx-robotics/koco/koco_core_flexbe_states/README.md

 ## Wait for digital input
 Waits for a digital input to hold a predefined value and outcomes true if yes or false if not.

-## Wait for machine status
-Waits for the MachineStatus topic to hold a desired state.

 # Adding new states